Quilt For SafeHouse Center

 - You must sew a GAAQG label to the back of the quilt before you donate it.
 Labels are also available at Quilt Day.

-A very generous charity batting program offered by the Hobbs Bonded Fibers Company allows our guild to purchase 30-yard rolls of batting at a significant discount.
-Batting will be cut to size and provided to members at no cost, for use in SafeHouse donation quilts only.
+Our guild purchases 30-yard rolls of batting at a significant discount.
+Batting is cut to size and provided to members at no cost, for use in SafeHouse donation quilts only.
 The batting offered will be Polydown, a premium 100% polyester batting.
-For each roll of batting we purchase, we need to submit five UPC labels from Hobbs packaged batting.

-This program is being financed with proceeds from our other SafeHouse fundraising activities (fabric sales, garage sale).
+This program is being financed with proceeds from our SafeHouse fundraising activities (Fabric Sales, Garage Sale).
 No membership dues or guild operating funds will be used to purchase batting.

 - You will be asked to provide your name and contact information in order to document that the batting you take is used only for SafeHouse donation quilts.
-Your contact information will only be used for the guild’s records; it will not be shared with the Hobbs Company.
+Your contact information will only be used for the guild’s records.

-- At each Quilt Day meeting there will be battings precut to 72” x 96”.
+- At each in-person Quilt Day meeting there will be batting table with rolls precut to 72” x 96”.
 These are available on a first-come, first-served basis.

 - If you are in need of a larger sized batting, please send an email to the SafeHouse batting coordinator at firstname.lastname@example.org.
 Send your request at least a week prior to Quilt Day to allow time to get the batting ready for you.